Hecke orbits on Shimura varieties of Hodge type: Automorphism groups of p -divisible groups and Dieudonn e--Lie algebras

+In order to work with Shimura varieties, it will be more fruitful to use the commutator bracket on $\mathbf{Hom}(Y,Y)[\tfrac 1p]$ to equip $\widetilde{\mathcal{H}}_{Y}$ with the structure of a Lie algebra.
+More precisely, this is a Lie algebra over the locally profinite ring-scheme $\underline{\qp}$ associated to the topological ring $\qp$.

-The Baker--Campbell--Hausdorff formula gives an expression for the group structure on $\mathbf{Aut}(\tilde{Y})^{\circ}$ in terms of the Lie bracket on $\tilde{\mathcal{H}}^{\circ}_{Y}$.
-In fact if $V$ is a (possibly infinite dimensional) vector space over a field of characteristic zero and $X,Y$ are two nilpotent endomorphisms of $V$, then the BCH formula expresses $\operatorname{Exp}(X) \operatorname{Exp}(Y)$ in terms of $X$ and $Y$ and the Lie bracket.
-This is explained in Chapter XVI of \cite{HochschildLie}.
+The Baker--Campbell--Hausdorff (BCH) formula gives an expression for the group structure on $\aut(\tilde{Y})^{\circ}$ in terms of the Lie bracket on $\widetilde{\mathcal{H}}^{\circ}_{Y}$ (see \cite[Part I, Chapter IV, §7-8]{SerreLie}).
+In fact if $V$ is a (possibly infinite dimensional) vector space over a field of characteristic zero and $X,Y$ are two nilpotent endomorphisms of $V$, then the BCH formula expresses $\operatorname{exp}(X) \operatorname{exp}(Y)$ in terms of $X$ and $Y$ and their iterated Lie brackets.